Abrams, Daniel (Engineering Sciences and Applied Mathematics, 2011-2012)

 Project Title: Mechanics Across Disciplines: Expanding Student Perspectives Through Applied Case Studies

 Course Title: GEN-ENG 205-2: Engineering Analysis II

 This critical account summarizes efforts aimed at understanding how student perspectives and learning can be transformed using applied case studies that transcend across disciplines.
 The established case-study repository coupled with a post-survey indicated that applied case problems are useful in expanding student perspectives on the applicability of fundamental physics to disciplines where physical sciences seemingly play a minor role.
 However, the efficacy of applied problems on informing major choice decisions is limited.
 Assessment of self-perceived confidence of the students revealed a need to broaden the difficulty levels of the applied problems, and to address gender gaps in professional role confidence in engineering students.

-Keywords: Problem-based learning, gender gap in STEM, student-centered learning, multidisciplinary education
+Keywords: problem-based learning, gender gap in STEM, student-centered learning, multidisciplinary education

 Leonard, Joshua N. (Chemical and Biological Engineering, 2009-2010)

-Using Natural and Synthetic Biological Systems to Shift Context and Enhance Learning in Process Dynamics and Control
+Project Title: Using Natural and Synthetic Biological Systems to Shift Context and Enhance Learning in Process Dynamics and Control

 Mentor: Bill Miller